chiperific/timeshift/README.markdown

 ### For WMRECC:
 - Timeoff views: include accruals
-- Timesheet SV and Admin - remove approved timesheets (for archive)
-- Messagebox on homepage - no denied timesheets?
 - Test all buttons from "Manage all timesheets" onward.
 - Run the test suite
 - Create the Category-by-user-hour view in payroll